moinwiki/moin/docs/user/markups.rst

 .. _MediaWiki: http://www.mediawiki.org/wiki/Help:Formatting

 In Moin2, you specify the item's markup language when you create the document.
-Its markup language can also be changed at any time by modifying the item's ``mimetype`` metadata.
+Its markup language can also be changed at any time by modifying the item's ``contenttype`` metadata.
 Currently Moin2 supports `MoinWiki`_, `WikiCreole`_, `reStructuredText`_, `Docbook`_ and `MediaWiki`_ markups.

 **MOINTODO**: Currently the use of ``{{{#!syntax content}}}`` parsers crashes moin.